SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Functions Without Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Functions don't have to have input parameters.
+Functions are not required to define input parameters.
 Here's a function with no input parameters,
 which always returns the same ``String`` message whenever it is called: